AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/push-configuration.md

 ## Stap 3: Uw mobiele app testen met een gebeurtenis {#mobile-app-test}

 Nadat u uw mobiele app hebt geconfigureerd in zowel Adobe Experience Platform als in [!DNL Adobe Experience Platform Data Collection], kunt u deze nu testen voordat u pushmeldingen naar uw profielen verzendt.
-In dit geval maken we een reis naar onze mobiele app en stellen we een gebeurtenis in die de pushmelding activeert.
+In dit geval maken we een reis om onze mobiele app als doel in te stellen en een gebeurtenis in te stellen die de pushmelding activeert.

 <!--
 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).